fvviz/broken-mic-simulator/README.md

 pip3 install -r requirements.txt
 ```

-** Installing pyaudio** can be a little hard and can break into some errors
+**Installing pyaudio** can be a little hard and can break into some errors

 - Windows users may face `error: Microsoft Visual C++..`.
-You can refer to <a href="https://stackoverflow.com/questions/59467023/getting-error-microsoft-visual-c-14-0-is-required-when-installing-pyaudio">this</a> for a solution
+You can refer to <a href="https://stackoverflow.com/questions/59467023/getting-error-microsoft-visual-c-14-0-is-required-when-installing-pyaudio">this</a> for a solution.
+If this doesnt work go search "how to install pyaudio on windows" and you would find somehting
 - MacOS users need to first install **Portaudio** via **Homebrew** to download pyaudio.
   - If you are on an **Apple Silicon Mac** then you can refer to <a href="https://stackoverflow.com/questions/65709212/import-pyaudio-doesnt-work-symbol-not-found-pamaccore-setupchannelmap-on-ma"> this </a> as this was the only solution that worked for me

+ If You still cant get pyaudio to install on your computer just look for a solution on youtube or other websites.

 # Setup and Running